8 Stylish Key West Hotels to Check Into Now

-Of all the islands threading out from Miami that make up the Florida Keys, Key West is by far the edgiest and most frequented—for a reason.
+Of all the islands threading out from Miami that make up Florida's Keys, Key West is by far the edgiest and most popular—for a reason.
 Its seven square miles are a tropical oasis of classic Caribbean homes in pretty pastels, wild mangroves, sugar-white beaches, and a spirited, laid-back local ethos that keeps the party going from dawn to dusk.
 Want in on the action (or lack thereof)?
-Check into one of the island's best hotels.
+Check into one of the best Key West hotels.

 The Perry Hotel